Home » Blog » Bank Phone Call Scam: Red Flags & What Real Banks Never Do

 What to do

-They ask for codes or passwords
+They ask for codes or secrecy

 Move money to a safe account

-Share a one-time passcode
+Share one-time passcodes

 Install remote access software

-Lie to bank staff or keep the call secret
+Lie to bank staff or family

 1